live-clones/gmsh/README.txt

 Gmsh is copyright (C) 1997-2017 C. Geuzaine and J.-F. Remacle, and is distributed under the terms of the GNU General Public License, Version 2 or later, with an exception to allow for easier linking with external libraries.
-See doc/LICENSE.txt and doc/CREDITS.txt for more information.
+See LICENSE.txt and CREDITS.txt for more information.

 See the doc/ and tutorial/ directories for documentation.
 The reference manual is located in doc/texinfo/.
 See the demos/ directory and the web site